tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-docker.md

 ---
 title: "Baking with Docker"
-weight: 10
+weight: 11
 type: docs
 summary: Run TezBake in a Docker container for isolated and portable Tezos baking
 ---

+> **⚠️ Legacy / advanced path:** This page is for operators who already know they need a Dockerized TezBake deployment.
+New bakers should use the standard [Baking on Mainnet](/tezbake/tutorials/baking-on-mainnet/) flow with TezSign consensus and companion keys.

 ## Prerequisites

 - **[Docker installed](https://docs.docker.com/engine/install)** — Docker Engine must be installed and running on your system
 - **Linux or macOS** — Ubuntu 22.04+ or Debian 12+ recommended; macOS is also supported; Windows is not supported
 - **Minimum 6000 XTZ** for staking as security deposit (or 1000 XTZ with external stakers — see [Baking on Mainnet](/tezbake/tutorials/baking-on-mainnet/#stake-your-baking-xtz-security-deposit))
-- **Hardware:** 3 CPU cores, 8GB RAM + 8GB swap, 100GB SSD, reliable broadband
+- **Hardware:** 3 CPU cores, 8GB RAM + 8GB swap, 256GB SSD, reliable broadband

 ## Preparation